yuyueray/YelpCamp/README.md

 # YelpCamp
 This is my sample code for a YelpCamp project.
+A simple blog based website built on Node.js, MongoDB.

 ## Package dependencies
 package.json